 A Boulder Community Project: Alpine-Balsam Redevelopment Site

-Growing Up Boulder (GUB) is engaging youth voices in the visioning process for the City of Boulder’s Alpine-Balsam community project.
+Growing Up Boulder (GUB) engaged youth voices in the visioning process for the City of Boulder’s Alpine-Balsam community project.
 Alpine-Balsam, purchased by the city in 2015, is 8.8 acres of land located at the former Boulder Community Hospital site.
 It is proposed to house city offices, with the potential for other uses as well, including: civic engagement space, retail, and housing.
-During twelve weeks of the 2016 fall semester, Growing Up Boulder staff, undergraduate interns, and undergraduate volunteers will work in Casey Middle School’s Leadership class and Boulder High School’s 9th grade Advancement Via Individual Determination (AVID) class.
+During twelve weeks of the 2016 fall semester, Growing Up Boulder staff, undergraduate interns, and undergraduate volunteers, and undergraduate classes worked with Casey Middle School’s Leadership class and Boulder High School’s 9th grade Advancement Via Individual Determination (AVID) class.

-The GUB team, in collaboration with Boulder Valley School District (BVSD) and city partners, has developed a comprehensive, multimodal curriculum to begin an exchange between Boulder’s youth and the larger Boulder community.
-Sixth through 9th grade students will study the redevelopment of the Alpine-Balsam area using an ecodistrict lens; they will focus on ecodistricts’ six priorities: place, prosperity, health and well-being, living infrastructure, connectivity and resource restoration.
-The curriculum will begin with an exploration of the existing space, followed by student research into the concept of ecodistricts.
+Sixth through 9th grade students studied the redevelopment of the Alpine-Balsam area using an ecodistrict lens; they focused on ecodistricts’ six priorities: place, prosperity, health and well-being, living infrastructure, connectivity and resource restoration.

 Middle school students, who are part of the Alpine-Balsam Ecodistrict project, engage in the City As Play activity [method designed by urban planner James Rojas].

 Middle school and high school youth ask questions about the Alpine Balsam Project to City staff members.